 Top placement, in either unpaid search results or AdWords, is never guaranteed and cannot be legitimately promised by anyone.

 The “Your Google Account Has Been Compromised” Scam

 If a text message has been received stating that your Google Account has been hacked or compromised, review your recent activity in “Google Account Security settings.”
 Do not respond to this message with any personal information.
 Google will not text anyone and ask them to verify their identify with a return text or phone call.

 Do not respond.
 Instead, forward the message to the SMS spam reporting number, 7726 for most carriers.
 Review the “Gmail Security Checklist” and consider adding extra security measures to the account by turning on 2-Step Verification.

 The “Your Google Business Listing Will Be Deleted” Scam

-Calls are received claiming that your Google Places or Google Plus Local business listing will be deleted unless verification is provided immediately.
+Calls are received claiming that your Google My Business listing will be deleted unless verification is provided immediately.

 Anyone who has received a phone call and is asking themselves, “why is google calling me?” should just hang up.
 If you like, and it’s recommended, report the call to Google.
 A complaint can also be filed with the National Do Not Call Registry.

 - Attempt to charge you for inclusion in Google My Business or Google’s search results pages.